Circle actions on UHF-absorbing $C^*$-algebras: The Rokhlin property: rigidity and genericity

-\begin{rem} In order to check condition (2) in Definition \ref{def RP}, it is enough to consider finite subsets of any set of generators of $A$.
-It is also immediate to show that if in Definition \ref{def RP} one allows the set $F$ to be compact instead of finite, one obtains an equivalent definition.
+\begin{rem} In order to check condition (2) in \autoref{def RP}, it is enough to consider finite subsets of any set of generators of $A$.
+It is also immediate to show that if in \autoref{def RP} one allows the set $F$ to be compact instead of finite, one obtains an equivalent definition.
 These easy observations will be used repeatedly and without reference.\end{rem}

-We present some basic properties of Rokhlin circle actions, some of which resemble those of free actions on spaces.
+We present some basic properties of circle actions with the Rokhlin property, some of which resemble those of free actions on spaces.
 For instance, the proposition below is the analog of the fact that a diagonal action on a product space is free if one of the factors is free.